-The information set out below is subject to any change in or reinterpretation of the rules, regulations and procedures of each of DTC and Euroclear currently in effect.
-The information in this section concerning DTC and Euroclear has been obtained from sources that the Issuer believes to be reliable, but none of the Issuer nor any Initial Purchaser takes any responsibility for the accuracy thereof.
-Investors wishing to use the facilities of DTC or Euroclear are advised to confirm the continued applicability of the rules, regulations and procedures of such facilities.
+The information set out below is subject to any change in or reinterpretation of the rules, regulations and procedures of Euroclear or Clearstream, Luxembourg (together, the "Clearing Systems" currently in effect.
+The information in this section concerning the Clearing Systems has been obtained from sources that the Issuer believes to be reliable, but none of the Issuer nor any Initial Purchaser takes any responsibility for the accuracy thereof.
+Investors wishing to use the facilities of the Clearing Systems are advised to confirm the continued applicability of the rules, regulations and procedures of such facilities.

-None of the Issuer nor any other party to the Agency Agreement will have any responsibility or liability for any aspect of the records relating to, or payments made on account of, beneficial ownership interests in the Notes held through the facilities of DTC or Euroclear or for maintaining, supervising or reviewing any records relating to such beneficial ownership interests.
+None of the Issuer nor any other party to the Agency Agreement will have any responsibility or liability for any aspect of the records relating to, or payments made on account of, beneficial ownership interests in the Notes held through the facilities of any Clearing System or for maintaining, supervising or reviewing any records relating to such beneficial ownership interests.